QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 ```
 (This is just `git clone` in front of the URL for the repository)

-This command will download all necessory components to rebuild the lecture you are reading now.
+This command will download all necessary components to rebuild the lecture you are reading now.

 As the 2nd task,